Toverland

-Attractiepark Toverland is an amusement park located in Sevenum, the Netherlands.
-It first opened in 2001 as an indoor family entertainment centre, operated by the Gelissen Group.
+Attractiepark Toverland is a partially indoor amusement park located in Sevenum, the Netherlands.
+It first opened in 2001 as an indoor-only family entertainment centre, operated by the Gelissen Group.
 Toverland won the European Star Award for the Best Theme Park in 2018.
 More recently, the park partially rebranded and added new attractions.

 Themed areas

 Toverland is divided into six themed areas, two of which are situated indoors.

 Land van Toos

 The Land van Toos is the original indoor area of the park.
 The attractions include the Vekoma Junior Coaster "Toos-Express," crossing through the building.
 The themed area is characterised by the many children's rides and playgrounds.